 ZentriOS provides a flexible serial interface.
 It supports various serial protocols and modes, and is easy to use for both humans and machines alike.
 ZentriOS supports two serial protocols, UART and SPI.

 A single or dual UART is available for use by the host MCU.
 If a host can support two UARTs, one UART may be used for control and data communication, and the other used for debug logging.
 If a single UART is available, control, data and debug logs (if enabled) are interleaved.

 SPI provides a higher speed communications interface for higher bandwidth applications such as audio and video.
 Full support for a serial-SPI communications interface will be added in an upcoming release of ZentriOS.

-Sending Commands and Streaming Data
+Issuing Commands and Streaming Data

 A ZentriOS device connects a host system to a network via Wi-Fi.

 First the ZentriOS device is configured to connect to the network and to other hosts on the network.
 Then the ZentriOS device allows the local host to communicate with other hosts by exchanging data.

 To exchange data with other hosts, you can stream data transparently between the Wi-Fi interface and the local serial interface.
 This bus mode is called Stream Mode.

 Alternatively, you use ZentriOS commands to mediate the exchange of data.